Terms of Business

 Who Regulates Us

 One Sure Insurance Ltd is authorised and regulated by the Financial Conduct Authority (FCA).
 Our FCA register number is 447730.
 Our permitted business is advising, arranging, dealing as agent and assisting in the administration, performance of general insurance contracts and credit broking.
-We also trade as Spitfire Insurance, Insure & Support and Insurance4Motor Trade.
+We also trade as Spitfire Insurance, Insure & Support, Insurance4Motor Trade and Compare HGV.
 You can check on the FCA's register by visiting the FCA's website www.fca.gov.uk/register.

 The capacity in which we act for you